aHobeychi/satelliteImagery/README.md

 Project that uses Sentinel-2 data and demonstrates three machine learning techniques to make conclusions about the areas captured by the imagery.

-See Jupyter notebooks for Examples.
+See Jupyter notebooks for Examples or Results.pdf for final conclusions.
 <br/>

 ___